Doriandarko/claude-engineer/readme.md

 ### 🚨IMPORTANT NOTE on Safety when using OLLAMA ENGINEER!!

-Be extra careful if you ever let these models run code on your machine, especially using the executing code tool.
-It may brick your machine (I would disable that tool completely but leave it out for people to experiment).
-Use at your own discretion.
+Be extra careful if you ever let these local models run code on your machine, especially using the executing code tool.
+It may brick your machine.
+I disabled the tool execution completely for OLLAMA engineer but if you want to implement it again based on the original script use at your own discretion.

 ## Star History